 - regions of the world, and more

 During their course of study, students will work individually with a faculty advisor who will guide them through the doctoral thesis process.
-The final year is completed on a part-time, non-resident basis allowing students to conduct research, write, and prepare to defend their thesis.
+The final year is completed on a part-time, non-resident basis allowing students to conduct research, write, and defend their thesis.

 Doctoral Degrees: DIA vs. PhD

-The DIA is a practitioners degree where students conduct applied research culminating in a doctoral thesis within their area of professional expertise.
+The DIA is a practitioners’ degree where students conduct applied research culminating in a doctoral thesis within their area of professional expertise.

 It is different from a traditional PhD, which requires comprehensive exams and is usually thought of as producing an original body of knowledge in preparation for an academic career.